edsml-b7e20b2b/TicTacToe_minimax/test.md

     - The final visualisation displays the lattice structure and spin directions.
     - The plot is displayed with labels and a title.

     Note: Some commented-out code suggest adjustments that can be made to alter the plot's appearance, like changing the scale or colormap.
-For example, playing with the "scale" parameter reveals the spin/lattice formation.
+For example, playing with the "scale" parameter and setting it to '100' reveals the spin/lattice formation.

   Additional information about quiverplots can be found here. https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.quiver.html